 We acknowledge that there are claims that the statement of cash flows according to current conventions has limited relevance for financial institutions.
 Whilst we agree with EFRAG that presenting the change in cash and cash equivalents is not very meaningful as banks' cash and cash equivalents are extremely volatile by nature, we do not fully agree with some of the statements EFRAG is making in the DP, especially: "[...] financial institutions can access markets to trade most of their assets with sufficient ease. [...]
 The length of the period needed to convert these assets is much shorter than for industrial companies."
 Although selling some or most of the bank's assets with the aim of obtaining liquidity theoretically may be a strategy, we are of the opinion that it is rarely applied in practice.
-The asset side (liquidity reserve) is relatively stable and driven by regulatory requirements.
-Of greater importance are the liability side and the ability to raise liquidity on favourable conditions.
+Forced sales would affect prices and result in realised losses.
+Accordingly, the asset side (liquidity reserve) is relatively stable and driven by regulatory requirements.
+More important is the liability side and the ability to raise liquidity on favourable conditions.

 We do not agree with EFRAG's definition of the entities that are subject to the proposals made in the DP.
-The DP's title and executive summary seem to suggest a focus on financial institutions, such as banks and insurance companies, which, in our view, properly circumscribes a wide range of affected entities.
-In contrast, the definition in para.
+The DP's title and executive summary seem to suggest a focus on financial institutions, such as commercial banks and insurance companies, which, in our view, properly circumscribes a wide range of affected entities.
+In contrast, the scope definition in para.
 3.12 limits this range to entities that engage in deposit-taking and/or in underwriting life-insurance.
-We believe this definition is too narrow as there are banks, insurance companies and other entities, such as leasing companies, whose cash flow statements are - although outside this limited scope - subject to the same issues that are discussed in the DP.
+We believe this definition is too narrow as there are banks and insurance companies whose cash flow statements are - although outside this limited scope - subject to the same issues that are discussed in the DP.